Climate and Average Weather Year Round in Scottsdale Arizona, United States

 The average daily incident shortwave solar energy experiences extreme seasonal variation over the course of the year.

 The brighter period of the year lasts for 2.9 months, from April 20 to July 15, with an average daily incident shortwave energy per square meter above 7.4 kWh.
-The brightest day of the year is June 12, with an average of 8.5 kWh.
+The brightest month of the year in Scottsdale is June, with an average of 8.4 kWh.

 The topography within 2 miles of Scottsdale is essentially flat, with a maximum elevation change of 82 feet and an average elevation above sea level of 1,260 feet.
 Within 10 miles is essentially flat (1,946 feet).
 Within 50 miles contains very significant variations in elevation (7,057 feet).